 - To give guidance to enable the children to develop their relationships, to think and solve problems themselves and to take responsibility and accept the consequences of their actions. - Throughout the learning process to respect the children as individuals.
-By treating them with respect, we hope that they will show respect to others. - To involve parents in a constructive way from an early stage. - To provide a working environment in school that gives the children clearly defined limits of behaviour that are easily understood by pupils, staff, governors and parents.
+By treating them with respect we hope they will learn respect. - To involve parents in a constructive way from an early stage. - To provide a working environment in school that gives the children clearly defined limits of behaviour that are easily understood by pupils, staff, governors and parents.

-Throughout school, a positive approach will be used to encourage good behaviour, built on the Christian Values we promote.
+Throughout school, a positive approach will be used to encourage good behaviour, built on the Christian Values we promote: